Skip to content

 You have the results, the experience, the track record.
 But somewhere inside there's a voice: sooner or later they'll figure out I'm not as good as they think.
 Impostor syndrome tends to get louder as expectations grow.

-Many executives got to where they are precisely because they're hard on themselves.
-That inner critic delivered results.
+Many executives reach where they are precisely because they're hard on themselves.
+That inner critic delivers results.
 So they assume they need it.
 That's a mistake.
 Self-criticism and perfectionism produce results, but at a high cost.

 How I approach it: